 - Sewing machine and thread

+After that, we move to the back.
 To determine the size of your back pieces, you’ll need to do some very basic math.
 The width will stay the same as your pillow, and the length will be the width divided by 2 plus 3.
 (For example, mine would be 20 /2 = 10, 10+3= 13.
 So my back pieces are 20 inches x 13 inches.)
 You will need to cut two back pieces.

 Then sew the hem in place.

-Step 3: Now, you’ll need to pin your back panels to the front panel.
+Now, you’ll need to pin your back panels to the front panel.
 To do this, lay your front piece right side up on your mat.
-Then, lay one back piece right side down on top of it, lining up the edges.
+Next, lay one back piece right side down on top of it, lining up the edges.
 Next, lay the other back piece right side down on top of the front piece.
 The two back pieces should overlap.
 This will create an envelope style opening for your pillow when you are finished.
 Then, pin along all four edges.

-Step 4: Head to your sewing machine and sew along all four edges using a 1/2 inch seam allowance.
+Head to your sewing machine and sew along all four edges using a 1/2 inch seam allowance.
 Then, trim your corners to reduce bulk in the seam.
 Make sure not to cut into the stitching.

-Step 5: Flip your slip cover right side out.
+Flip your slip cover right side out.
 You can iron it if you wish to give it a crisp finish.
 Then simply insert your pillow and admire your work!